kyma-incubator/compass/docs/compass/04-01-installation.md

 ```bash
 <script from ../../installation/scripts/install-compass.sh> --overrides-file <file from ../../installation/resources/compass-overrides-local.yaml> --overrides-file <file from above step - e.g. additionalCompassOverrides.yaml> --timeout <e.g: 30m0s>
 ```

-Once Compass is installed, Runtime Agent will be configured to fetch the Runtime configuration from the Compass installation within the same cluster.
+Once Compass is installed, the Runtime Agent will be configured to fetch the Runtime configuration from the Compass installation within the same cluster.